sksinghpenn/channel-change-stats-client/README.md

 # channel-change-stats-client

-This is client project for the  channel change stats project
+This is a client project for the  channel change stats project